megorei/website-neo4j-ruby/source/how-tos/_docker_rails_neo4j.md

 Please replace `your_secret_key` with your key. `rake secret` will help you to generate a new key.
 The host name `neo4j` in the `NEO4J_URL` will be explained later.

+NOTE: If you don't want to put the secret key into the repository, please consider using [dotenv](https://github.com/bkeepers/dotenv) and copy `.env` file into the image, like this:

+**Dockerfile**

+    COPY .env /usr/src/app/

 You also have to use the same url for `neo4j` gem in production environment:

 **config/environments/production.rb**